 How does a lease work with multiple tenants?

-As a lease with multiple tenants makes them jointly and severally liable, you should only collect rent one way and one time when it is due.
+A lease with multiple tenants makes them jointly and severally liable.
+So, you should only collect rent one way and one time when it is due.
 Also, the roommate’s agreement includes all necessary clause that establish clear guidelines, minimize potential conflicts and addresses division of responsibilities, utility payments, and rules for subletting or guest stays.

 What is meant by jointly and severally liable?